-Prerequisite(s): MGT 309, MGT 312, MGT 315, MGT 318, MGT 322, MGT 410, and MGT 422
+3 credits Prerequisite(s): MGT 309, MGT 312, MGT 315, MGT 318, MGT 322, MGT 410, and MGT 422

 This course builds upon prior project management classes with an emphasis on practical application.
 Students must demonstrate the ability to apply successfully the project management process in two ways: first, with real data in case analysis representing a range of industries and a continuum of successful and poor implementation, and subsequently, with a specific project under the guidance of a faculty member.
-Additional fee applies for ETS examination.